 You could see my friend’s eyes light up with dollar signs.
 He shifted in his seat again, this time out of excitement.

 Eddie gave him another moment before asking for a final answer.

 My friend looked up, either to God or the studio lights hanging from the ceiling.
 Probably God.

 Then he looked at Eddie and said, ‘Lock in Germany, Eddie.’

 In economics and other lesser social sciences you learn about loss aversion, the theory that monetary losses have a more powerful psychological affect than equivalent gains: so most people prefer not to risk losing a $100 to win a $100.

 In my friend’s case, he probably felt like he had lost $250,000 rather than won $32,000, which was the fall-back amount.

-I say probably.
-It’s hard to assume anything else.
+I say probably; it’s hard to assume anything else.
 The guy quit university and I never spoke to him again.

 I also learnt that he spent his days walking up and down the same stretch of beach beside his home, wondering what might have been.
-And he still blamed us, the people in the room, for what actually had been.
+And he still blamed us, the people in the room, for what had actually been.
 This was understandable since we had definitely given him the wrong answer.

 But had he thought about it he may have appreciated the moral of his story, which was that in some instances you can have too many friends; those instances being one very small room and having everyone in it at the same time.
 And also that you really should refresh your internet browser on a regular basis in situations when ‘time is money’.